^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Electrophysiology of cardiac arrhythmia and conduction
+Electrophysiology of cardiac rhythm and conduction disorders

-Transport of ions through the membrane of the myocyte is regulated by special ion channels, which carry out cyclic depolarization and repolarization of the cell, called the action potential.
-The potential of the functioning of the myocyte begins with the depolarization of the cell from the diastolic transmembrane potential of -90 mV to a potential of about -50 mV.
-At the level of this threshold potential, Na + -dependent fast sodium channels are opened , which leads to a rapid depolarization due to the rapid outflow of sodium ions along the concentration gradient.
-Fast sodium channels are quickly inactivated, and sodium outflow stops, but other time- and charge-dependent ion channels open, allowing calcium to enter through the slow calcium channels into the cell (depolarization state), and potassium - to exit through the potassium channels (repolarization state).
-First, both these processes are balanced and provide a positive transmembrane potential, which extends the plateau of the action potential.
-During this phase, calcium entering the cell is responsible for electromechanical interaction and reduction of the myocyte.
-Eventually, calcium intake ceases, and the flow of potassium increases, which leads to a rapid repolarization of the cell and its return to the transmembrane resting potential (-90 mV).
-Being in a state of depolarization, the cell is stable (refractory) to the subsequent episode of depolarization; first, depolarization is impossible (the period of absolute refractoriness, but after partial (but not complete) repolarization, subsequent depolarization is possible, although it proceeds slowly (the period of relative refractivity).
+Transport of ions across the myocyte membrane is regulated by specialized ion channels that perform cyclic depolarization and repolarization of the cell, called the action potential.
+The action potential of a functioning myocyte begins with depolarization of the cell from the diastolic transmembrane potential of -90 mV to a potential of about -50 mV.
+At this threshold potential, Na + -dependent fast sodium channels open, resulting in rapid depolarization due to the rapid outflow of sodium ions along the concentration gradient.
+The fast sodium channels are quickly inactivated and the sodium efflux ceases, but other time- and charge-dependent ion channels open, allowing calcium to enter the cell through the slow calcium channels (the depolarization state) and potassium to exit through the potassium channels (the repolarization state).
+Initially, these two processes are balanced and provide a positive transmembrane potential, prolonging the plateau of the action potential.
+During this phase, calcium entering the cell is responsible for the electromechanical interaction and contraction of the myocyte.
+Eventually, calcium influx ceases and potassium influx increases, resulting in rapid repolarization of the cell and its return to the resting transmembrane potential (-90 mV).
+While in the depolarization state, the cell is resistant (refractory) to the next episode of depolarization; at first, depolarization is impossible (period of absolute refractoriness), but after partial (but not complete) repolarization, subsequent depolarization is possible, although slow (period of relative refractoriness).

 Normal heart rhythm

-Pathophysiology of cardiac arrhythmia and conduction
+Pathophysiology of cardiac rhythm and conduction disorders

-Symptoms of rhythm and conduction of the heart
+Symptoms of cardiac rhythm and conduction disorders

 What do need to examine?